The Usos: Main roster debut and first feuds (2010–2013)

 On April 26, 2011, both Usos were drafted to the SmackDown brand as part of the 2011 Supplemental Draft.
 On the June 2 episode of Superstars, The Usos turned face when they competed against The Corre (Justin Gabriel and Heath Slater) in a losing effort.
 Throughout June 2011, The Usos continuous to complete victories with Gabriel and Slater in tag team matches, while managing to defeat them in two six-man tag matches while partnering once with Ezekiel Jackson and once with Trent Barreta.
 The Usos began performing the Siva Tau, a traditional Samoan war dance, as part of their ring entrance, using the dance to display their strength and energize themselves.
-They performed this entrance until they turned heel in 2016.
+They performed this entrance until they turned heel on September 6, 2016 on Friday Night Smackdown.
 On the July 29 episode of SmackDown, The Usos challenged David Otunga and Michael McGillicutty for the WWE Tag Team Titles, but were defeated.

 The Usos then began appearing on the fifth season of NXT in September 2011, by delivering post-match attacks on the team of Darren Young and JTG.
 The Usos then went on to defeat Young and JTG on the September 27 episode of NXT Redemption.
 However, just like how The Usos debuted on NXT, they were attacked after their win by another debuting tag team, Curt Hawkins and Tyler Reks, and The Usos were defeated by Hawkins and Reks the next week.
 In the following months and into 2012, The Usos exchanged wins with Hawkins and Reks on NXT, while continually losing to Primo and Epico on SmackDown.
 They also feuded with JTG, who had become Tamina's boyfriend.
 In March 2012, The Usos began a feud with Darren Young and Titus O'Neil, after they mocked The Usos' pre-match Siva Tau.
 Although The Usos beat Young and O'Neil in tag team matches, they were continually defeated in singles matches.
 On the final episode of the fifth season of NXT on June 13, The Usos defeated Johnny Curtis and Michael McGillicutty.

 The Usos then started a feud with The Ascension (Conor O'Brian and Kenneth Cameron) on the August 15 episode of NXT, with a match between the two tag teams ending in the Ascension being disqualified; the Ascension then conducted a post-match attack on The Usos.
 On the August 29 episode of NXT, The Usos called out the Ascension, but the Ascension ambushed The Usos and again delivered a beatdown.
 On the September 5 episode of NXT, the Ascension defeated The Usos.
 The Usos then teamed with Richie Steamboat to lose to The Ascension and Kassius Ohno on the October 17 episode of NXT.
 The Usos' feud with the Ascension was cut short when Cameron was released from WWE.